-Just in time for the Chinese New Year last week, today’s article is about studying abroad in Shanghai.
+Just in time for last week’s Chinese New Year, today’s article is about studying abroad in Shanghai.
 I have avoided this topic for a long time because I couldn’t close this chapter of my life.
 Moreover, even though it sounds so dramatic, I couldn’t even look at Shanghai videos and photos without crying.
 It brought me so much pain during the last year.
 Whenever I was thinking about it, I was very sad.
 The reason for it was that I was supposed to be back in Shanghai last year in late Spring.
-Instead, I was stuck in Germany since last March because of Covid-19.
+Instead, I have been stuck in Germany since last March because of Covid-19.

 Now, after a year, I was finally able to let go and move on.
 That is also the reason why I am mentally able to process with this article.
-Furthermore, I can even now reflect on my time studying abroad in Shanghai with a little smile on my face.
+Furthermore, I can reflect on my time studying abroad in Shanghai with a little smile now.

-All in all, I really loved my time in Shanghai, and I am beyond grateful for all the people that I met there.
-Furthermore, I’m also very thankful for all the memories, and I can only recommend everyone of you to study abroad as well!
+Overall, I really loved my time in Shanghai, and I am beyond grateful for all the people I met there.
+Furthermore, I’m also very thankful for all the memories, and I can only recommend you to study abroad as well!
 Here is why!
-Additionally to all those reasons in that article, here are the reasons why studying abroad in Shanghai was the best and my favourite experience and why I would like to move back.
+In addition to all those reasons in that article, here are why studying abroad in Shanghai was the best and my favourite experience and why I would like to move back.

 So let’s jump back in time and start from the beginning.
-For my master degree, I had to do another study abroad semester.
+For my master’s degree, I had to do another study abroad semester.
 Since I’ve already studied in Europe and the US, I wanted to explore Asia this time.
-I always wanted to go to Hong Kong for studying abroad and it was my plan for a few semesters already.
-Unfortunately, HK was not open for the Finance degree.
+I have always wanted to go to Hong Kong to study abroad, and it was my plan for a few semesters already.
+Unfortunately, HK was not open for a Finance degree.
 So I had the choice between Seoul and Shanghai.
 Obviously, Seoul was my first choice.
 (If you have been here around for a while, you know how much I love South Korea and everything related to it!).

 Nevertheless, I still put Shanghai as the first choice because it was more affordable.
 But then, in the end, I even asked last minute if it was possible to move to Seoul anymore.
-My university told me that changes are no longer allowed, and that’s how I ended up in Shanghai.
+My university told me that changes were no longer allowed, so I ended up in Shanghai.
 Right before my leave, I was really demotivated and didn’t want to go abroad.
 My personal life suffered a lot because of all my study abroad semesters.
-However, when arriving in Mainland China, it was the best thing that could have happened to me.
+However, arriving in Mainland China was the best thing that could have happened to me.

-For this study abroad article, I decided to name why I liked my Shanghai time so much.
-Instead of what I experienced every month over there.
+I named why I liked my Shanghai time so much for this study abroad article instead of what I experienced every month there like my other semester abroad articles.
 I created TikTok impressions for every single month I spent there.
-So if you’re interested in my studying abroad in Shanghai semester, check out my TikTok (@lyy.hng).
+So if you’re interested in my semester studying abroad in Shanghai, check out my TikTok.